aws/aws-sdk-js-v3/clients/client-budgets/README.md

 AWS SDK for JavaScript Budgets Client for Node.js, Browser and React Native.

-<p>The AWS Budgets API enables you to use AWS Budgets to plan your service usage, service costs, and instance reservations.
-The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for AWS Budgets. </p>
+<p>The Amazon Web Services Budgets API enables you to use Amazon Web Services Budgets to plan your service usage, service costs, and instance reservations.
+The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for Amazon Web Services Budgets. </p>
 <p>Budgets provide you with a way to see the following information:</p>
 <ul>
 <li>